OwenCrawley/MrMehsDatapackLib/README.md

-# Mr Meh's Datapack Library
+# Mr. Meh's Datapack Library
 Mr Meh's Datapack Library is a library made to assist with Datapack creation

 ## Some features: